tzs34/TypescriptFormDemo/README.md

 # Introduction
-A simple experiment using hooks for form management.

-# Getting Started
-1. Clone the repo
-2. Install the dependencies.
-Run npm install
-3. Start the application.
-Run npm start
-4. Open your browser at localhost:3200

-# Introduction
 A car company technical test.

 # Getting Started

 Car company X wants to introduce a new interest free car loan.
 Using React
  Create a web application that will allow one of our Product Consultants to produce a